 The Monster and the Ape was the last and definitely the least of the five serials produced for Columbia by Rudolph C. Flothow (the other four being The Phantom, Batman, The Desert Hawk, and Black Arrow).
 Ape is slowly paced, heavily padded, and haphazardly plotted–not quite as dull as the early Sam Katzman productions that immediately followed it at Columbia, but extremely tedious just the same, despite a strong cast and some excellent fight scenes.

 Writers Royal Cole and Sherman Lowe give absolutely no sense of urgency to the repetitive struggle over the robot and the metallogen that forms the basis of the serial’s action; the heroes tend to treat Ernst as an irritating obstacle to their researches instead of a menace who must be stopped at all costs, with Arnold periodically talking of abandoning his robot project to get Ernst off his back and Morgan frequently calling the police for help instead of aggressively tracking down the villain single-handled.
 Ernst himself is too vague in his goals (World power?
 Financial profit?
 He rather disinterestedly considers both notions at different times) to be really threatening; he pursues the robot as an end in itself and rarely rants about a master plan in traditional villainous fashion.
 The robot is pretty unthreatening too; unlike the unstoppable killing machine in Mysterious Doctor Satan, this mechanical man is easily disabled by removal of the metallogen disc which powers it, and as a result never goes on a really frightening rampage.
-This safety-conscious design of the robot, along with the practical and disinterested attitude that both heroes and villains take towards their struggle, actually makes Monster and the Ape seem rather more realistic and true-to-life than most science-fiction serials–but realism is the last thing that serial viewers expect or want from a chapterplay with such a promisingly bizarre title.
+This safety-conscious design of the robot, along with the practical and disinterested attitude that both heroes and villains take towards their struggle, actually makes Monster and the Ape seem, in some ways, rather more realistic and down-to-earth than most science-fiction serials–but mundane practicality is the last thing that serial viewers expect or want from a chapterplay with such a promisingly bizarre title.

-The serial’s script does have plenty of implausibilities, however–but they’re of the kind that diminish entertainment value instead of enhancing it.
+The serial’s script does have plenty of implausibilities and unrealistic aspects–but they’re of the kind that diminish entertainment value instead of enhancing it.
 The sudden discovery of a real deposit of “rare” metallogen beneath the factory where the villains have earlier planted metallogen samples to trap the hero and his mineral-locating device strains credibility to the breaking point; the killer-ape subplot is also absurd, even by chapterplay standards.
 In scene after scene, the gorilla is stealthily removed from the zoo by zookeeper/henchman Jack Ingram and poked and prodded into performing villainous acts–killing scientists, rolling rocks on the hero, stealing robots–that could have been performed by one or two henchmen with much less trouble.
 The ape is obviously in the serial merely for marquee value and to provide the writers with padding material; the scenes of Ingram conducting Thor to and from his cage are pointlessly lengthy–although frequently amusing, thanks to Ray Corrigan’s antic performance as the unruly gorilla.